If Statements Inside Terraform Dynamic Blocks

 Introduction

-• How to include multiple default_action blocks for the Terraform aws_lb_listener resource.
+• How to include multiple default_action blocks for the aws_lb_listener resource.

 • How to make an optional default_action block.